unosquare/passcore/README.md

 ## Installation on IIS

+*You can easily install using Powershell.
+Check the next section to know how.*

 1. Ensure the server running IIS is domain-joined.
 To determine if the computer is domain-joined:
     - Go to the *Start* menu, right click on *Computer*, then select *Properties*
     - Make sure the *Domain* field contains the correct setting.